 We’ve boiled it down to 7 essential steps.
 As you begin to brainstorm, plan, and design your shirts, ask yourself these questions:

-- Do I have any visual elements for my t-shirt designs?
+- Do I have existing design elements I can use on my shirt?

-- Where can I find more inspiration for my t-shirt designs?
+- Where can I find inspiration for my t-shirt designs?

 - How can I refine my t-shirt design concepts?

-- Who will create the final designs for my custom t-shirts?
+- Who will create the final designs for my shirts?

-- How will I print and produce my custom t-shirts?
+- How will I print and produce my shirts?

 Working through these key questions and following the tips in each step will help you to create the perfect custom apparel to suit your exact needs and generate some buzz!

 As you begin to approach the more specific visual elements of your t-shirt’s design, you need to remember its purpose and context.
 This will help to determine the message and tone that your design should convey.
-Identify the context of your custom t-shirts:
+Some of the most common reasons people design shirts on Bonfire include:

 Let the exact purpose of your shirt guide your design concepts.
 For instance, is your shirt more generally raising awareness of your mission, or is it meant to promote a particular fundraising event?
 The answers to questions like these can affect the colors you choose, the amount of text your design includes, and the visual style of your graphics.